john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/friday.md

 Installation was a breeze.
 Before ejecting the SD card from my laptop, I ran `sync` from the command line, just to clear ensure the write process was complete and it was safe.

+## 6PM - Connect to WIFI - Wasting Time

+Oh look, I can connect to WIFI because my Raspberry Pi 3 has a WIFI card.
+Cool.

+...Luckily, I only wasted 15 minutes surfing the internet.

-## 6PM - Re-Partition the Hard Drive
+## 6:15PM - Re-Partition the Hard Drive

 Okay, by default the Raspbian OS takes up the entire 32GB of my micro SD card.
 But I need to add a partition for my LFS build.